vishnupanyam/EmployeeDir/README.md

 # EmployeeDir

 EmployeeDir is a mobile app built with Kotlin and Jetpack Compose that fetches and displays a list of employees from a remote JSON API.
-It includes features such as state management, pull-to-refresh functionality, sorting, and efficient image loading using Coil.
+It includes features such as state management, refresh functionality, sorting, and efficient image loading using Coil.

 ## Build Tools & Versions Used
 - **Kotlin**: 1.5+